nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `help`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Use `help` if you forget the command format.
+Use `help` if you need help with any command usage or if you forget what commands there are.
 </div>

 Visual example of correct output: